-You bring the reign of God just a bit closer for children in the missions.
+You bring a gift of hope and the reign of God just a bit closer for children in the missions and the poor in Jamaica.
 I know you will be looking prayerfully into your heart this Easter season and giving thanks to God, who is the source of all good and of every blessing.
 I pray that as you count your own blessings, you will also consider offering a gift to bring hope to children who have far fewer blessings to count.
 Their childhoods have been plagued with poverty and despair.

 When you think of the island of Jamaica, do you envision miles of beautiful, white sand beaches lined with expensive resorts?
 I always did, and I think that is how most of us in our country see the island.
 Right before the COVID-19 pandemic struck, I had the opportunity to visit our missionary friars there.
 And I saw the part of the island that is not seen in tourist magazines, vacation albums, or from the decks of cruise ships.

 I saw this firsthand while visiting Father Colin King, OFM.
 Most of the children in Jamaica are growing up in poverty, which often means no running water, no electricity, and no windows in many shacks.
 Poverty wipes out their hope for the future.
 You simply would not believe such poverty exists so close to the luxurious beach resorts.
 Many of their parents are unemployed or work as day laborers.
 In the past, many men used to labor in the sugarcane fields.
 However, with modern technology, the number of young men needed to harvest cane has dropped drastically.